VakhoKontridze/VComponents/README.md

 }
 ```

-As an example, by default, the `VToggle` uses an `easeIn` animation with a duration of `0.1` to handle state changes.
-This applies uniformly to both a press on the toggle and any external modifications of the state.
-Thus, the use of a custom UI model becomes essential to modify these default animation.
+By default, the `VToggle` uses an `easeIn` animation with a duration of `0.1` to handle state changes.
+This applies uniformly to both touch interactions, as well as any external modifications of the state.
+So, to modify state with a different animation, you'll need to provide a custom UI model.

 ```swift
 @State private var isOn: Bool = false